Heinrich Bartels: Defense of the Reich

 As part of the group expansion from three Staffeln per Gruppe to four Staffeln per Gruppe, Bartels' 11.
 Staffel was re-designated and became the 15.
 Staffel of JG 27.
 In mid-November, the Gruppe was reequipped with the Bf 109 G-10 fighter aircraft.
 Bartels claimed the destruction of a P-51 fighter on 8 December.
 Ten days later, he again shot down a P-51 in the combat area near Cologne.
 On 23 December 1944, Bartels took off for his last and fatal mission.
 After he shot down a P-47, he was most likely shot down himself by P-47 fighters of the USAAF 56th Fighter Group.
 His victor may have been Colonel David C. Schilling who claimed five aerial victories that day.
 Some 24 years later, on 26 January 1968, Bartels' Bf 109 G-10 (Werknummer 130 359) "Yellow 13" was found near Castle Gudenau in Villip, close to Bad Godesberg.
 In its cockpit was Bartels' remains and his intact parachute, which is currently on display at the Deutsches Technikmuseum Berlin.
 His last rank was Oberfeldwebel (technical sergeant).

 Summary of career

 Aerial victory claims

-According to Obermaier, Bartels was credited with 99 aerial victories claimed in approximately 500 combat missions.
+According to US historian David T. Zabecki, Bartels was credited with 99 aerial victories.
+Obermaier also list him with 99 aerial victories claimed in approximately 500 combat missions.
 This figure includes 47 aerial victories on the Eastern Front and 52 over the Western Allies, including two four-engined bombers.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 94 aerial victory claims, plus five further unconfirmed claims.
 This figure includes 47 aerial victories on the Eastern Front and another 47 on the Western Front, including two four-engined bombers.